decentrio/gateway/README.md

 # Gateway

-A gateway server for multiple Cosmos nodes.
-Redirects requests to the corresponding nodes based on block height.
+A gateway server for multiple cosmos nodes.
+Redirect requests to the corresponding nodes by height.

 ## Start the Gateway